New York Is Set To Be First U.S. City To Impose Congestion Pricing

 Exemptions on the table: ppl w/ disabilities, low income ppl living w/i the congestion zone, farmers market trucks, the henry hudson, the tappanzee, the gwb, the rfk, all four tunnels, and motorcycles — which felix ortiz says is "common sense environmental issue" b/c they r small https://t.co/Jk6sxS3A1a— David J. Meyer (@dahvnyc) March 29, 2019

 Any exemptions could be exploited, as at least one observer noted.
-And for each exemption that's carved out, less revenue will generated and impact on congestion will be smaller.
+And for each exemption that's carved out, less revenue will generated and the impact on congestion will be smaller.

 New York's move comes more than 15 years after London implemented fees on vehicles entering its central business district.
 The fees made an immediate and significant dent in congestion.

 "Within a year of the fees being charged in 2003, the number of vehicles entering an eight-square-mile area of London dropped by 18 percent, according to city officials.
 Traffic delays went down 30 percent.
-The average speed of vehicles in the zone rose to 10 miles per hour from 8.8 m.p.h.," The New York Times notes.
+The average speed of vehicles in the zone rose to 10 miles per hour from 8.8 m.p.h.," The New York Times noted.

-There was an environmental effect, too, "with a 12 percent reduction in emissions of nitrogen oxides and particulate matter from vehicles in the zone."
+There was an environmental effect too, "with a 12 percent reduction in emissions of nitrogen oxides and particulate matter from vehicles in the zone."
 Stockholm and Singapore have also implemented congestion fees.

 But London's gains are being threatened by a rise in private hire vehicles — such as those driven for Uber — which are exempt from paying the congestion fee.
 The number of such vehicles licensed in London jumped from about 50,000 in 2013 to nearly 88,000 last year.